 Devonshire Cream Tea

-I love a cream tea and if time and money allowed I’d be out every week trying out the best places for a cream tea in East Devon.
+I love a cream tea and if time and money allowed I’d be out every week trying out all the best places for a cream tea in East Devon.
+All in the name of research of course.
 It turns out talking about cream teas is a very contentious subject!

 There is endless debate over cream or jam first (please don’t stress, life is too short)!
 Even the origins of a cream tea are up for debate.
 Apparently the term Devonshire Cream tea is ranked with the Yorkshire Pudding and Cornish Pasty for it’s regional status.
 Well let’s not get into a debate.
 I really I don’t care what county I’m in, as long as the basic ingredients are all good.
 Quality jam, light scones and clotted cream – and yes, cows from any county can be persuaded to produce clotted cream!